arthurtc30/arthurtc30/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a music bot for Discord and some projects at Nvoip
+- 🔭 I’m currently working on some projects at Nvoip
 - 🌱 I’m currently learning ReactJS
 - 🤔 I’m looking for help with MaterialUI
 - 📫 Reach me at arthurtc19@gmail.com